CombustionToolbox/combustion_toolbox_sample/README.md

 The `databases` folder mainly consists of raw data and *.mat* files that contain the thermochemical properties of the individual chemical species.
 The `examples` folder includes various examples that demonstrate the wide variety of problems that can be solved with CT.
 The `gui` folder contains the routines that are specifically designed for the GUI.
 The `installer` folder contains all the installation files of the GUI: the MATLAB toolbox and the royalty-free stand-alone version.
 The `modules` folder contains the functions of the different modules, CT-EQUIL, CT-SD, and CT-ROCKET, as well as the routines for initializing CT.
 The `utils` folder houses utility functions with different purposes.
 Finally, the `validation` folder includes the routines used to validate CT with the results obtained with other codes, the unit testing files to ensure the correct functionality of the code, and all the graphs generated from these verifications.

 Regarding the files in the main source folder, we have the following: the file `run_test.m` runs the unit tests of CT.
-The file `CONTENTS.m` is a script that provides a brief description of the problems that can be solved with CT.
-The file `INSTALL.m` is a script that installs the CT code, and the GUI.
+The file `CONTENTS.m` is a script that briefly describes the problems that can be solved with CT.
+The file `INSTALL.m` is a script that installs the CT code and the GUI.
 The file `LICENSE.md` contains the license of CT (GNU General Public License v3.0).
 Finally, the file `README.md` is the official description in the GitHub repository.

-Additionaly, we have included a `sample` folder that contains two subfolders, `input` and `output`.
+Additionally, we have included a `sample` folder that contains two subfolders, `input` and `output`.
 The `input` folder contains the input files for the examples described below in Sec.
 3. The `output` folder contains the expected figures to be obtained.

-For a proper description of each routine included in the code, please refer to the [online documentation](https://combustion-toolbox-website.readthedocs.io/en/latest/documentation/functions/index.html).
+For an accurate description of each routine included in the code, please refer to the [online documentation](https://combustion-toolbox-website.readthedocs.io/en/latest/documentation/functions/index.html).
 For a detailed description of the output, please refer to the manuscript.

-Laslty, if there is any question, unexpected behavior, or bug in the code, please use the add-on uifeedback (**we do not collect any data from the sender, it can be totally anonymous**, e.g., as email write @test.com).
+Lastly, if there is any question, unexpected behavior, or bug in the code, please use the add-on uifeedback (**we do not collect any data from the sender, it can be totally anonymous**, e.g., as email write @test.com).
 It can be started by writing in the prompt:
 ```matlab
 uifeedback()
 ```